Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0020/codes/python-lang/Web IoT.rst

 According to the circuit we build, set GPIO17 to OUT, then click Header11 to control the LED.

-You can end the webioPi in the terminal by “Ctr+C”.
+You can end the webioPi in the terminal by "Ctr+C".